MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. On the **az104-11-vm0 \| Metrics** blade, on the default chart, note that at this point, the **Metrics Namespace** drop-down list, in addition to the **Virtual Machine Host** entry includes also the **Guest (classic)** entry.

-    >**Note**: This is expected, since you enabled guest-level diagnostic settings.
+    >**Note**: This is expected since you enabled guest-level diagnostic settings.
 You also have the option to **Enable new guest memory metrics**.

 1. In the **Metrics Namespace** drop-down list, select  the **Guest (classic)** entry.

 1. In the **Metric** drop-down list, review the list of available metrics.

-    >**Note**: The list includes additional guest-level metrics not available when relying on the host-level monitoring only.
+    >**Note**: The list includes additional guest-level metrics not available when relying on host-level monitoring only.

 1. In the **Metric** drop-down list, select **Memory\\Available Bytes**, in the **Aggregation** drop-down list, select **Max**, and review the resulting chart.

-#### Task 6: Review Azure Monitor functionality
+## Task 6: Review Azure Monitor functionality
 1. In the Azure portal, search for and select **Monitor** and, on the **Monitor \| Overview** blade, click **Metrics**.

 1. On the **Select a scope** blade, on the **Browse** tab, navigate to the **az104-11-rg0** resource group, expand it, select the checkbox next to the **az104-11-vm0** virtual machine entry within that resource group, and click **Apply**.